VIVAN-RANGRA/Zootopia/README.md

 member can buy basic or premium membership .
 With premium , you dont have to buy tickets at all , you can visit all attractions .
 If you buy basic membership , then you have to buy tickets for any attraction you want to visit .
 Before buying a special deal or ticket for an  attraction , a user is asked if he know a discount code or not .
 If dicount code is in list of discounts , then discount will be applied else not .

-#PLS NOTE THAT MY CODE IS WORKING AND SENT MY RELEVANT SCREENSHOT OF #BUILD FAILURE IN mvn compile to my TA Varun Parashar and Head TA Harshita Goyal of my issue .
-Also i have included screen shots of my run time .
-If need be , I can also run it in front of TA .